'Putin the peacemaker' tries talking to the U.S. public

 ACCUSATIONS OF HYPOCRISY

-"Let me respond with the following on the Putin op-ed: President Putin has invested his credibility in transferring Assad's chemical weapons to international control and ultimately destroying them," said Pentagon spokesman George Little.

-"The world will note whether Russia can follow through on that commitment," Little told reporters.

-Putin's column was partly a response to Obama's address to the nation on Tuesday in which he said he would study Russia's plan but voiced sceptics about it, following a gas attack Obama blames on Assad's troops and Putin blames on rebel forces.
+Putin's column was partly a response to Obama's address to the nation on Tuesday in which he said he would study Russia's plan - following a gas attack Obama blames on Assad's troops and Putin blames on rebel forces - but voiced scepticism about it.

 In Russia, which is Syria's main ally and an important arms supplier, the article featured prominently in news bulletins, largely without comment by state media, but attracted satirical and derogatory remarks as well.